 If your business generates original data to create reports and other content, it can be a virtual goldmine for your ABM activities.

-When creating a large-scale report, think about how the data can be segmented and repurposed to tailor it to a targeted account.
+When creating a large-scale report, think about how to segment the data and repurpose it to tailor it to a targeted account.

-Vidyard does this every year with our Video in Business Benchmark Report.
-We take the main report, separate out and repackage stats specific to certain industries, business sizes, maturity levels, and more.
-Not only does it work for our ABM activities, but it also gives us more bang for our buck out of the data.
+Take your main report or asset, separate out, and repackage stats specific to certain industries, business sizes, maturity levels, and more.
+Not only does it work for our ABM activities, but it also can give you more bang for your buck out of the data.

 Likewise, there are a lot of opportunities to customize customer testimonials so that the content feels relevant for a targeted account.

-Start by creating some keystone testimonials that look at some of the more common use cases for your product and can be shared broadly.
+Create some keystone testimonials that look at some of your product’s more common use cases and can be shared broadly to start.
 Then, create targeted customer stories for specific market segments or key accounts.

-You can’t do high-production video shoots for all of your customer testimonials, so why not get some of your customers to record their own videos so you can still share dynamic video content to complement your written story, but don’t have to blow the budget.
-(Vidyard GoVideo is a great tool that makes it easy for anyone to record their own video.)
+You can’t do high-production video shoots for all of your customer testimonials.
+So why not get some of your customers to record their own videos?
+This way, you can still share dynamic video content to complement your written story without having to blow the budget.

-Create a library of these micro-testimonials that your sales team can draw from to share real examples on more specific use cases.
+Create a library of these micro-testimonials that your sales team can draw from to share real examples for your account-based marketing tactics.

-For the best results with ABM video, aim to create a library of video content (similar to the library of posts you might have on a blog) that can be baked into nurture programs or drawn upon by sales teams.
+To achieve the best video results when using account-based marketing tactics, aim to create a library of video content.
+This is similar to the library of posts you might have on a blog that nurture programs can incorporate or sales teams can utilize.

 Explainer videos are an excellent content type for ABM because they often address customer (or prospect) questions.
-Similarly, thought leadership video can be effective in establishing your organization within the industry.
+Similarly, thought leadership videos can be effective in establishing your organization within the industry.

-A next-level step for teams who’ve had luck with direct mail, sending physical gifts to prospects.
-This can foster a connection with prospects at key accounts—and get the target company talking—when done right.
+A next-level step for teams who’ve had luck with direct mail sending physical gifts to prospects.
+When done right, this can foster a connection with prospects at key accounts—and get the target company talking.

 That’s the key.
 You need to do your homework and learn enough about the prospect to be able to select and send something they’re sure to love.

 A coworker of hers went above and beyond for a target account at Amazon.
 She found out her prospect was having a baby and that she owned a bulldog.
 She sent her a onesie that says, “My Big Brother is a Bulldog.”
-Not only did the prospect love it, it got her team members talking and built brand awareness.
+Not only did the prospect love it, but it also got her team members talking and helped to build brand awareness.

 When Allie Butters, Director of Marketing at Terminus (an ABM platform for sales and marketing), and her team served ads to prospects, they got higher open and response rates on emails sent to those same people.

 In one instance, Allie put together a highly-targeted ad for project management software company LeanKit.
-When prospects clicked, they were taken to a customized UberFlip stream of content tailored to them.
+When a prospect clicks, they’re taken to a customized UberFlip stream of content tailored to them.
 Allie also coordinated with the sales rep to send out personalized video using Vidyard.

-While looking for the right mix of tactics, be sure to think about how they interact with one another.
-Like in Allie’s example where ads worked in tandem with tailored content and personalized video.
+While looking for the right mix of account-based marketing tactics, consider how they interact with one another.
+Like in Allie’s example, ads worked in tandem with tailored content and personalized video.